emnify/product-docs/docs/events/mno-events.md

 ### Order submitted

-SIM order is submitted by a user.
+A user submitted a SIM order.

 ### Order updated

-SIM order is updated.
+SIM order has been updated.

 **Possible updates**:
 - Status **Paid** (if previously unpaid)